stelliesx/stelcoin-testnet/README.md

 # stelcoin-testnet

-The Stelcoin Test Network is for the Stellenbosch Fintech Innovation community to learn and build the next generation of financial technology solutions.
+The Stelcoin Test Network is built by [StelliesX](https://stellies.money), a community of fintech innovators to build and test the next generation of financial technology solutions.

+[Stelcoin](https://stelcoin.co.za) is a platform that connects banks, payments systems, and people.
+Built to move money quickly, reliably, and at almost no cost.

 ## Quick Links